berezine81/three-tier-architecture-handson/README.md

 #### ACCESSING THE APPLICATION AT REMOTE HOST PUBLICIP:PORT
 The application can be accessed at DNS of Ingress Load Balancer that we have created.
-#### Application deployed with playbook and accessible through instance IP and port 🎉
+#### Application deployed on EKS Cluster and accessible through instance IP and port 🎉
 ![image](https://github.com/dv-sharma/three-tier-architecture-handson/assets/65087388/343a9b94-bbd4-40fd-9993-16eeaffdfe1d)

 **FIRST PART ACCOMPLISHED!**